aws-samples/psp-reusable-artifacts/README.md

 aws sts get-caller-identity
 ```

 By the end o this step, you should have a AWS CLI configured with a PSP-ControlPlane-Execution role.
-Please take note of this ARN.

 ## S3 for TFState Persistance